zBritva/PowerBI-visuals-docs/docs/how-to-guide/migrating-to-powerbi-visuals-tools-3-0.md

 ## Update Custom Visuals utils

-If you use [utils](https://www.npmjs.com/search?q=powerbi-visuals-utils) you should update them to `beta` version too.
+If you use [utils](https://www.npmjs.com/search?q=powerbi-visuals-utils) you should update them to the latest version too.

-Execute the command `npm install powerbi-visuals-utils-<UTILNAME>@beta --save`.
-(Ex. `npm install powerbi-visuals-utils-dataviewutils@beta --save` ) to get the new version with external modules of TypeScript.
+Execute the command `npm install powerbi-visuals-utils-<UTILNAME> --save`.
+(Ex. `npm install powerbi-visuals-utils-dataviewutils --save` ) to get the new version with external modules of TypeScript.

-You can faid examle in MekkoChart [repository](https://github.com/Microsoft/powerbi-visuals-mekkochart/tree/dev/beta).
+You can find example in MekkoChart [repository](https://github.com/Microsoft/powerbi-visuals-mekkochart).
 This visual uses all utils.

 ## Changes inside of the visuals sources